-the instance of the \emph{(maximum value) preordering problem} with respect to $V$ and $c$. \end{definition} Any $x \in X_V$ is such that $x^{-1}(1)$ is a transitive relation on $V$.
-This relation is also irreflexive and thus a transitive digraph over the node set $V$.
-Thus, \ref{eq:digraph-problem} is also called the \emph{transitive digraph problem} \citep[cf.][]{weller2012}.
-Let us extend $x$ and $c$ such that for all $i \in V$: $x_{ii} := 1$ and $c_{ii} := 0$.
+For any $x \in X_V$, $x^{-1}(1)$ is a transitive relation on $V$.
+This relation is also irreflexive, thus a transitive digraph over the node set $V$.
+For this reason, $\pop{V}{c}$ is also called the \emph{transitive digraph problem} \citep[cf.][]{weller2012}.
+Here, we extend $x$ and $c$ such that $\forall i \in V$: $x_{ii} := 1 \land c_{ii} := 0$.
 This extension is a value-preserving bijection from the characteristic functions of transitive digraphs to the characteristic functions of preorders.
-This isomorphism justifies the term \emph{preordering problem} for \ref{eq:digraph-problem}.
+It justifies the term \emph{preordering problem} for $\pop{V}{c}$.